Rohith-2/bm25-fusion/README.md

 # BM25 Fusion

-BM25-Fusion is an ultra‑fast, flexible BM25 retriever with Meta-Data Filtering  & Real Time modifiable library written in Python and optimised via JAX.
+BM25-Fusion is an ultra‑fast, flexible BM25 retriever with Meta-Data Filtering  & Real Time modifiable library written in Python and optimised via Numba.
 It implements several variants of the BM25 algorithm—including classic BM25 (Lucene/Robertson), BM25+, BM25L, and ATIRE—with support for eager indexing, metadata filtering, and stopword removal.
 By fusing these capabilities into one modular package, BM25 Fusion delivers efficient and scalable retrieval performance suitable for large datasets and modern search applications.

 ## Features